 Increased operating and production costs resulting in rationalisation of employers across a range of industries, resulting in employee redundancies.
+How are we responding?

 - Promoting Self Employment Assistance and other Workforce Australia programs. - Providing immediate support for displaced workers through workshops and connections to available services and assistance.